 In this section we highlight key information about the products and services the company offers:

-In this section we analysis each company in terms of its strengths, weaknesses, opportunities, threats, and trends.
+In this section, we analyze each company in terms of its strengths, weaknesses, opportunities, threats, and trends.

 The diagram below shows a completed template: